As Arroyo Grande resident Jeff Reynolds walked into the Solvang Festival Theater on a warm summer evening, his eyes widened with delight.

 The venue added a “lobby” — actually an outdoor plaza complete with a concession stand, seating areas and a grassy lawn perfect for picnicking — in 1981.

 The Solvang Festival Theater underwent $1.5 million worth of house and backstage improvements between 2004 and 2012.
-More renovations are in the planning stages.
+More renovations were in the planning stage as of July 2017.

 “We’re looking at what we can do to modernize the theater a little bit for technical needs and patron comforts,” Solvang Theaterfest executive director Pam Pilcher said.
 It’s not clear at this point how much those improvements will cost or when they’ll be completed, she said.

 According to Booher, the Solvang Festival Theater has essentially the same architectural footprint as PCPA’s Marian Theatre, which opened in 1968 in Santa Maria.

 Both boast a theater-in-the-round configuration with audience members seated on three sides of a thrust stage, ensuring good views from every angle.
 But while the Marian seats about 440 people, the Solvang theater can accommodate about 700.